Praxis Wiki logo

 Cashier API MIT Transactions

-A merchant-initiated transaction (MIT) is a payment transaction initiated by the merchant with the prior consent of the customer.
-MIT payments are sometimes referred to as subsequent transactions.
+A merchant-initiated transaction (MIT) is a payment initiated by the merchant, based on prior agreement and consent from the customer.

 Initial MIT